Are You Really Saving on Cost and Time with Chemical Injection Soil Stabilization?

 When site work contractors run into bad soils, they want a solution that’s inexpensive, quick, easy to install, and effective.
 Chemical stabilization of soils using materials like lime, cement, and fly ash is one option, but when you look at all the cost factors, it may not be the best choice.
 Let’s look at how chemical methods compare to mechanical stabilization with geogrids and discuss a few considerations that will lead you to the most cost-effective solution.

-COST: Does chemical stabilization cost less than mechanical stabilization with geogrid?
+COST: Does chemical soil stabilization cost less than mechanical stabilization with geogrid?

 The factors that determine the costs of both methods are: